zakack/diffusion-pipe/docs/supported_models.md

 llama3_4bit = true
 dtype = 'bfloat16'
 transformer_dtype = 'float8'
+# Can use nf4 quantization for even more VRAM saving.
+#transformer_dtype = 'nf4'
 max_llama3_sequence_length = 128
 # Can use a resolution-dependent timestep shift, like Flux.
 Unsure if results are better.
 #flux_shift = true